Isaac-design-stack/ML-Project/README.md

-## End to end Machine Leraning project on Salary Prediction project using Simple Linear Regression
+## End to End Machine Learning project on Salary Prediction project using Simple Linear Regression